Afternoon Tea Venues for Rent in New York City, NY

 Our user said: ‘Venue is a ton of fun with good music and a great ambiance.’

-• Beer Garden at Ainslie Bowery on 199 Bowery - 0.2 mi from center.
+• The Gallery at Hotel 50 Bowery on Hotel 50 Bowery Building - 0.4 mi from center.

 Yes!
 If you're looking for a unique afternoon tea experience, themed cafes in New York City are a fantastic option.
-For example, Alice's Tea Cup Chapter 2 in Lenox Hill offers a whimsical Alice in Wonderland theme, complete with mismatched teacups and delicious scones.
-The package costs around $30 per person, making it a budget-friendly choice for a fun and memorable afternoon tea outing.
-Another unique cafe is No More Cafe in East Village, which offers a dining area decorated with vu=intage designs.
+For example, a unique cafe is No More Cafe in East Village, which offers a dining area decorated with vintage designs.
 Prices start at around $200 per hour, but the ambiance and delicious menu make it worth the splurge.
 Both afternoon tea spots provide a charming and memorable experience for afternoon tea enthusiasts.

 The area around Central Park is home to many charming afternoon tea venues.
 It's also great for anyone looking to enjoy a relaxing afternoon tea after exploring the park.